How to do a backhandspring on a trampoline

 As your feet make contact with the trampoline, absorb the shock and bend your knees to stabilize your landing.
 Aim for a smooth and controlled landing to avoid any strain on your body.

-See also How to fix cold spots on walls
+See also How to remove a password on word document

 Remember, mastering the technique and form of a backhandspring on a trampoline takes time and practice.
 Start with slow progressions and gradually increase your speed and power as you gain confidence.
 It’s always helpful to have a spotter or coach to guide you and ensure your safety while you work on perfecting your backhandspring.
 Happy bouncing!